vifreefly/procsd/README.md

 deploy@server:~/sample_app$ procsd exec web --dev
 ```

-> In case if `dev_environment` has env variable with the same name like in `environment`, this variable will be rewritten with value from `dev_environment`.
+> If `dev_environment` has an env variable with the same name as one in `environment`, it will be overwritten with the value from `dev_environment`.

 ### Nginx integration (with automatic HTTPS)
-> Before make sure that you have Nginx installed `sudo apt install nginx` and running `sudo systemctl status nginx`.
+> First, make sure that you have Nginx installed (`sudo apt install nginx`) and running (`sudo systemctl status nginx`).

-If one of your application processes is a web process, you can automatically setup Nginx (reverse proxy) config for it.
+If one of your application processes is a web process, you can automatically set up an Nginx (reverse proxy) config for it.
 Why?
-For example to serve static files (assets, images, and all other files located in `public` folder or another customly defined folder) directly using fast Nginx, rather than application server.
+For example, to serve static files (assets, images, and all other files located in `public` folder or another custom folder) directly using Nginx, rather than the application server.
 Or to enable SSL support (see below).

 Add to your procsd.yml `nginx` section with `server_name` option defined: